Featured

 From https://spiritualitymindbody.tc.columbia.edu/our-work/

-It has been tumultuous these days, as swift, unanticipated actions disrupt our old ways of being.
-We are all feeling a lot of uncertainty about what comes next, coupled with some assurance that there will be suffering – if not for us, then for our friends and neighbours.
-No wonder that our readings were filled with reminders that we can find stability and hope in our own stillness and companionship.
+January 2025 was tumultuous as swift, unanticipated actions disrupted our old ways of being.
+Our meditation group felt a lot of uncertainty about what would come next, coupled with some assurance that there will be suffering – if not for us, then for our friends and neighbours.
+No wonder our readings were filled with reminders that we can find stability and hope in our own stillness and companionship.
 Our contemplative practice is ballast.

 ————-